1820 B-1 Bust Quarter G-T-C : 200 Year Anniversary

-To get back on track with 200 year old Browning varieties again, we can take a look at the 1821 Browning 1 variety large size bust quarter for January of the new year.
+To get back on track with 200 year old Browning varieties again, lets take a look at the 1820 Browning 1 variety large size bust quarter for January.
+PCGS designates this as a Large 0 variety

-The example below is an early die state I originally purchased raw, and you can see the die lines between the 8 and 2.
-I submitted it to NGC after a while, and many years later crossed to PCGS.
-Feel free to guess the NGC and PCGS grades if you'd like, and comments are always welcome.
-If you have an 1821 B-1, please post a picture of it.
+The 1820 B-1 below was in an old white ANACS holder when I originally purchased it, but it did get crossed.
+Feel free to guess the ANACS and PCGS grades if you'd like, and comments are always welcome.
+If you have an 1820 B-1, please post a picture of it.